ibexa/documentation-developer/docs/search/extensibility/create_custom_aggregation.md

-    An aggregation definition must contain at least the name of an aggregation and optional aggregation parameters, such as, for example, the path (string) that is used to limit aggregation results to a specific subtree, Content Type identifier, or Field definition identifier, which is mapped to the search index field name.
+    An aggregation definition must contain at least the name of an aggregation and optional aggregation parameters, such as, for example, the path (string) that is used to limit aggregation results to a specific subtree, Content Type identifier, or field definition identifier, which is mapped to the search index field name.

     Aggregation definition must be independent of the search engine used.